fabulousduck/virp/README.md

 So this framework tries to eliviate that pain by being able to create namespaces and define functions on them

+## How does it help ?
+You all know the hell of having to import a lot of files to use the functions in them.

+This is what Virp tries to eliviate by having you define

+all functions on virpSpaces which Virp keeps track of internally.

+This makes it possible to only have to import one file and have

+access to all namespaces and functions in other files

 ## A short example

 ```php